rmb938/open-source-north/but-we-have-aws-at-home/slides.md

 [XCP-ng](https://xcp-ng.org/) is a good alternative for a Xen based hypervisor but it needs an external orchestration service similar to VMWare VCenter.

-I wanted a KVM based hypervisor because it is easier to develop on locally and I just have way more experience with it.
+I wanted a KVM based hypervisor because it is easier to develop on locally and I just have way more experience with it through previous homelab experiments.

 ---
 ---
 # Part 1: Requirements - Security
-Security is easier then you think
+Security is easy right?
+The sticks and rocks think so! ... wait thinking sticks?

 SSH Keys, no usernames or passwords